The Profound Meaning Behind the Parable of the Vineyard

 The Lord Jesus said, “Blessed are the poor in spirit: for theirs is the kingdom of heaven” (Matthew 5:3).
 “Blessed are they which do hunger and thirst after righteousness: for they shall be filled” (Matthew 5:6).
 From this, I realized that if we want to receive God’s blessings, we should have a heart that loves and longs for the truth, and practically pursue the truth and walk in His way, and in so doing, we will receive His blessings.

-Under God’s enlightenment and guidance, I understood: No matter how much God’s work does not fit with our notions, He is righteous.
+After I heard his fellowship, I understood: No matter how much God’s work does not fit with our notions, He is righteous.
 He looks deep into man’s heart and has a thorough understanding of us.
 He knows best who truly believes in Him and loves the truth and who is a hypocrite and is weary of the truth.
-So, God decides our different outcomes on the basis of our essence and there is absolutely no deviation.
-Hence we shouldn’t measure God’s work with our conceptions and imaginations.
-Instead, we should pursue the truth and be obedient in the environment He has created for us.
-This is what a sensible creation should do.
+So, God decides our different outcomes based on whether we love the truth in essence and whether we ultimately gain the truth.
+It’s not that God intentionally shows favoritism for those who come before Him later, but that this is determined by God’s righteous disposition.
+Thanks be to God for resolving this puzzle in my mind.
+May all glory be to God!

 » You may be interested in reading more on our The Parables of Jesus page, or in the articles below: